Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 `Table Tools -> Design Tab -> Table Styles`

 #### Q10.
-Which option changes a text box so that it automatically changes shape to fit longer text?
+Which option facilitates a text box to automatically changes shape to fit longer text?

 - [x] Resize shape to fit text
 - [ ] Do not autofit